daisyfbk/magi/README.md

 ## Contributing

 All contributions are welcome.
 If you have any doubts or questions feel free to open an issue or contact the maintainers.

+## Further material

+A demo on how MAGI works has been presented within the [FLUIDOS](https://fluidos.eu/) HORIZON-funded project.
+The video is available at the following link: [https://www.youtube.com/watch?v=OsGgJFBQRfs](https://www.youtube.com/watch?v=OsGgJFBQRfs).

 ## Acknowledgements